 The city of Bremerton, home to the Puget Sound Naval Shipyard & Intermediate Maintenance Facility, was founded in 1891 by German immigrant William Bremer.
 The main part of the city is on the Kitsap Peninsula's Point Turner, approximately 15 miles west of Seattle.
 The history of Bremerton and that of the navy base have always been inextricably entwined, with the fortunes of the former highly dependent on the activities of the latter.
 Bremerton made it through the ups and downs of a military-dominated economy for most of the twentieth century, but barely survived the 1980s when almost every major business enterprise moved to Silverdale, and significant military spending was diverted to the new Trident submarine base at Bangor.
-The city managed to hold on through the 1980s and 1990s, and in recent years has taken serious steps to reinvent itself and revitalize its economy.
-Although the current world economic slowdown (2010) has hampered these efforts, Bremerton has plans in place to continue its renaissance once conditions improve.
+The city managed to hold on through the 1980s and 1990s, and in more recent years took steps to reinvent itself and revitalize its economy.

 The Suquamish, or "people of the clear salt water" in the Lushootseed tongue of the Coast Salish linguistic group, established permanent winter camps on the islands and peninsulas of the central Puget Sound as long ago as 5,000 years.
 During the summer months they would decamp from their permanent settlements and travel by canoe to seasonal grounds to fish the rivers, hunt, and gather berries and other edible plants.
 Their primary settlement was Old Man House at present-day Suquamish, about 12 miles north and a little east of Bremerton.